-Political Science 3213G Comparative Authoritarianism Winter Term 2023
+Political Science 3213G Comparative Authoritarianism Winter Term 2025

-Professor Bruce Morrison Department of Political Science SSC 7225, bmorris2@uwo.ca, 519 661-2111 x84937 Office Hours: Wednesday 1:30-2:30, or by appointment
+Professor Bruce Morrison Department of Political Science SSC 7225, bmorris2@uwo.ca, 519 661-2111 x84937 Office Hours: Thursday 4-5:30, or by appointment

-Course Description:
+Course Description

-Historically, most political regimes have been authoritarian, and there is certainly no sign of authoritarianism's disappearance in our time.
+Historically, most political regimes have been authoritarian, and there is certainly no sign of authoritarianism's disappearance in our time, even if there have been some remarkable recent challenges to authoritarian regimes.
 This course addresses the sources of authoritarianism, the varieties of authoritarian regime, the institutions and practices supportive of dictatorship, the causes of authoritarian decline and failure, and the authoritarian impulses residing within some democratic regimes.

-Course Format:
+Course Format

 This course will take place in person.
-I do, however, reserve the right to switch to an online course format should public health circumstances require it.
 Our class meetings will combine lecture segments with plenty of opportunities for questions and discussion.
 So, please do show up on Thursday afternoons having read and absorbed the assigned readings, and ready to engage with the material in vigorous and critical fashion.
 All assigned readings will be made available on the OWL site.
+This includes the one book we will be reading just about entirely: Barbara Geddes, Joseph Wright, and Erica Frantz, 2018.
+How Dictatorships Work: Power, Personalization, and Collapse.
+Cambridge University Press.
+Course Readings will link to the library's online copy of this book.
+But you may of course also acquire a physical copy from online sellers if you prefer.

-Learning Outcomes:
+Learning Outcomes

-In this course, you will develop the ability to (a) distinguish between types of political regimes and types of authoritarian regimes in particular; (b) identify the ways authoritarians exercise and perpetuate their power; (c) understand the sources of resistance to authoritarianism; (d) explain why dictatorships weaken and fail, and how their legacy affects subsequent regime formation; and (e) make sense of the possible impact of authoritarian influences within democratic regimes.
+In this course, you will develop the ability to: (a) distinguish between types of political regimes and types of authoritarian regimes in particular; (b) identify the ways authoritarians exercise and perpetuate their power; (c) understand the sources of resistance to authoritarianism; (d) explain why dictatorships weaken and fail, and how their legacy affects subsequent regime formation; and (e) make sense of the possible impact of authoritarian influences within democratic regimes.

-Requirements and Evaluation:
+Requirements and Evaluation